jtbradt/jtbradt.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My research applies insights and methods from industrial organization and public economics to the study of environmental, energy, and climate policy.
-In my job market paper, I study the effect of consumer subsidies on market structure in California's residential solar industry.
+In my [job market paper](https://jacobbradt.com/assets/pdf/papers/Bradt_JMP.pdf), I study the effect of consumer subsidies on market structure in California's residential solar industry.

-I have experience working on environmental policy

 Prior to my PhD, I worked for the US Environmental Protection Agency, White House Council on Environmental Quality, and Booz Allen Hamilton.
 I graduated from Harvard College with a BA in Environmental Science and Public Policy and a Secondary in Economics.